 - Keep receipts.
 You may need them for private insurance or high-cost reimbursements.

 - Older adults (75+).
-A separate program ensures reduced patient shares.
+A separate program (後期高齢者医療制度) applies, with reduced patient shares.

-👉 Need a step-by-step look at the clinic experience, including what forms to fill out and what conversations to expect?
+Need a step-by-step look at the clinic experience—what forms to fill out and what conversations to expect?
 See Visiting a Clinic in Japan: Step-by-Step with Scripts.

 Conclusion

 Japan’s healthcare is rules-based but friendly once you know the steps.
 Public Health Insurance anchors the system so that most residents pay only a fraction of the bill.
-By enrolling on time, carrying your card, and knowing what is and is not covered, you can visit clinics and hospitals with confidence.
-When you need more help, use our booking guide and step-by-step scripts to make the process even smoother.
+Enroll on time, get your My Number insurance card or Certificate of Eligibility sorted, keep it with you, and know what is and isn’t covered—do that, and you can walk into any clinic or hospital with confidence.
+When you need more help, our booking guide and step-by-step scripts make the process smoother still.

 Understanding the system makes life in Japan so much less stressful.